 COMPANY possesses and considers to be proprietary and confidential certain information, drawings, data, software, documentation, business plans and know-how relating to technology owned by COMPANY (all such confidential information, drawings, data, software, documentation, business plans and know-how are hereinafter referred to as “CONFIDENTIAL INFORMATION”).
 It is understood that STUDENT and COMPANY are both interested in having STUDENT receive access to such CONFIDENTIAL INFORMATION for the sole purpose of working on PROJECT.
 Because such CONFIDENTIAL INFORMATION is proprietary and confidential to COMPANY, and to provide an appropriate basis by which such CONFIDENTIAL INFORMATION can be made available to STUDENT, the parties agree to the following terms and provisions:

-STUDENT will treat as confidential, and not disclose to any other person outside of COURSE or COMPANY, all CONFIDENTIAL INFORMATION which is or has been made available, directly or indirectly, to STUDENT, and will treat it with the same degree of care that it would treat CONFIDENTIAL INFORMATION of its own.
+STUDENT will treat as confidential, and not disclose to any other person, all CONFIDENTIAL INFORMATION which is or has been made available, directly or indirectly, to STUDENT, and will treat it with the same degree of care that it would treat CONFIDENTIAL INFORMATION of its own.

 STUDENT agrees to only use CONFIDENTIAL INFORMATION for PROJECT and not for any other purpose, whether commercial or non-commercial.